 Chaladi Glacier Trekking

 26 km round trip was very painful.
 It was our first taste with a long walk like this.
-It wasn’t that hard but far (for me for the first time), there could be done without any other trekking gears than just you and your comfortable shoes with warm jacket for the glacier are enough.
+It wasn’t that hard but far (for us for the first time), there could be done without any other trekking gears than just us and our comfortable shoes with warm jackets.
 The first 4/6 parts was very easy.
-Only 2-3 Kilometers at the end a little bit rough path.
-And to climb up to the glacier at the last 300 meters was a little scary because of loud broken ice sound around in the afternoon which the temperature went higher and the ice were melting.
-Alex was very concern about it so we climbed up just to crawl down as fast as we could.
-But most of all it was very impressive for me.
-It was my first time seeing glacier even it wasn’t that huge and almost the entire part was covered by dust.
+The last 2-3 km was a bit rough.
+But to climb up to the glacier at the last 300 meters was pretty hard.
+It was slippery and steep.
+Also, we arrived there in the afternoon and it was in summer so the ice was melting and the sound of ice breaking was so loud.
+So yeah, it did poke our fear.

-“Do not talk about bear when you’re walking in the forest” Alex said.
+“Do not talk about a bear when you’re walking in the forest” Alex said.

-And there he was, the lovely baby bear was standing in front of us when we came down from the glacier.
-He was lost form his mom, The border guards told us that they will take care of him until they are sure that he will be able to survive by himself and they will find the way to return him to the forest.
+The baby bear was standing in front of us when we returned from the glacier at the bridge (There was the only bridge there.).
+He was lost form his mom.
+The border guards told us that they will take care of him for a while until he will be able to survive by himself, and then they will find the way to return him to the forest.
+He was so adorable!